Reshma2760/Big-Data-Notes/All Linux notes.md

 grep -w will take only the exact word only. grep -l will give the line no

+mkdir is used to create a folder rmdir is used to remove a folder rm filename is used to remove a file

+cp is used to copy a file from one area to another area. for eg, cp /home/hduser/ss.csv /home/hduser/ss/ cp /home/hduser/ss.csv /home/hduser/ss/dd.csv

+it will rename and then save

+cp -p is used to preserve the file details and then save {like time nd dateare same}

+mkdir /home/hduser/samuel

+mkdir /home/hduser/samuel/ss if the folder does not exist then it will create a folder for us mkdir -p /home/hduser/samuel/ss , antha madri folder iruntha create panu, ilana vituru

 lets see for ss.csv file

 shell script are a combination of all the linux commands, once executed it will be an automated process...
 2 ways to start a shell script. one is using ./   , another one is by using bash bashfile.sh